kylebarron/parquet-wasm/README.md

 - [x] Snappy
 - [x] Gzip
 - [x] Brotli
-- [ ] ZSTD.
-Will be supported using the next versions of the upstream packages `parquet` and `parquet2`.
+- [x] ZSTD.
+Supported in `arrow1`, will be supported in `arrow2` when the next version of the upstream `parquet2` package is released.
 - [ ] LZ4.
 Work is progressing but no support yet.

 ## Custom builds